 ITER Safety & Security Department

 Then, a delegation of the Institut de Radioprotection et de Sûreté et Nucléaire visited CEA Cadarache and the ITER site.
-Carlos Alejaldre, Director of Safety and Security gave them presentations of ITER.
+Carlos Alejaldre, Director of Safety & Security gave them presentations of ITER.
 On the 8 July, the President of the Conseil Général des Hautes Alpes, Jean- Yves Dusserre, came to visit ITER.
-He was welcomed by Francois Gauché, the Director of Agence ITER France, who presented progress on construction, and Kaname Ikeda, Director-General of ITER Organization, who presented the ITER project.
+He was welcomed by Francois Gauché, the Director of Agence Iter France, who presented progress on construction, and Kaname Ikeda, Director-General, who presented the ITER Project.